Secrets (Miley Cyrus song)

-"Secrets" is a song by American singer Miley Cyrus.
-Released on September 18, 2025 via MCEO Inc. and Columbia Records, it features contributions from former Fleetwood Mac members Mick Fleetwood and Lindsey Buckingham.
-The ballad has been described as a deeply personal work dedicated to Cyrus's father, Billy Ray Cyrus, incorporating lyrical themes of trust and vulnerability.
-Critics noted the song's intimate vocal delivery and the historical weight of Cyrus's collaboration with Fleetwood and Buckingham, framing it as a cross-generational moment that bridges musical legacies.
+"Secrets" is a song by American singer Miley Cyrus from the deluxe edition of her ninth studio album, Something Beautiful (2025).
+Released on September 18, 2025 through MCEO Inc. and Columbia Records, it features contributions from former Fleetwood Mac members Mick Fleetwood and Lindsey Buckingham.

+"Secrets" has been described as a deeply personal work dedicated to Cyrus' father, Billy Ray Cyrus, incorporating lyrical themes of trust and vulnerability.
+Critics noted the song's intimate vocal delivery and the historical weight of Cyrus' collaboration with Fleetwood and Buckingham, framing it as a cross-generational moment that bridges musical legacies.

-Background
+Background and promotion

 In May 2025, Cyrus released her ninth studio album Something Beautiful, which included contributions from Kid Harpoon, Michael Pollack, Maxx Morando, and Shawn Everett.
 The experimental record was accompanied by a film directed by Cyrus, Brendan Walter, and Jacob Bixenman, which premiered at the Tribeca Film Festival in June and was later screened in theaters for one night.
 Upon release, the album debuted at number four on the Billboard 200.

-Cyrus collaborated with Fleetwood Mac members Mick Fleetwood (left) and Lindsey Buckingham (right).

-In September 2025, Cyrus announced that the deluxe edition of Something Beautiful would be released on September 19.
+In September, Cyrus announced that the deluxe edition of Something Beautiful would be released on September 19.
 The reissue added two new tracks: "Secrets", featuring Fleetwood Mac members Mick Fleetwood and Lindsey Buckingham, and "Lockdown", featuring David Byrne.
 Cyrus teased the new songs through social media posts, describing "Secrets" as a personal gift for her father, Billy Ray Cyrus, on his 64th birthday.

 Billy Ray referred to the song on social media as a "gift of music" and revealed that it featured two of his longtime musical influences, former Fleetwood Mac members Mick Fleetwood and Lindsey Buckingham.
 Walking through a field, he simply soaked in the lyrics, captioning the post, "For my birthday, Miley gave me the gift of music and wrote me a song called 'Secrets' and got my favorite musicians Fleetwood Mac to play on it!
 I love you Mile".
-According to People, Cyrus had previously previewed the song during an appearance on Monica Lewinsky's podcast, where she explained that the writing process helped her reconcile tensions in her relationship with her father.
+(Note: Attributed to multiple sources) According to People, Cyrus had previously previewed the song during an appearance on Monica Lewinsky's podcast, where she explained that the writing process helped her reconcile tensions in her relationship with her father.
+(Note: Attributed to multiple sources) Cyrus first teased the track several weeks before its release.
+The first public snippet appeared when Billy Ray posted a video of himself listening to the song.

-Promotion

-Cyrus first teased the track several weeks earlier, describing it as a personal gesture for her father.
-Fans first got a taste of "Secrets" when Billy Ray posted a video of himself listening to the song.